Updated: June 29 at 11:45 a.m.

 The YMCA of the Triangle Executive Leadership Team is meeting regularly to discuss the latest updates with our national office, Ys across N.C. and information from state and local health departments.

-Currently, as mandated by our state, we have temporarily suspended Y facility access through April 30 and youth programs until May 15.
-Our strong intent is to return to normal operations as soon as possible.
+Currently, as mandated by our state, we have temporarily suspended Y facility access until we are approved for re-opening by the Governor.
+Our strong intention is to return to normal operations as soon as possible.
 But as you can imagine, there are still many unknowns.

 What about the YMCA of the Triangle’s contribution to my retirement fund?

-On Monday, March 30, the Executive Committee of our Board of Directors, approved a relief option from the YMCA Retirement Fund.
-Per this option, with the pay period beginning on May 18, our Y will reduce our contribution to the YMCA Retirement Fund from 12% to 1% for all full-time employees until the end of September.
+The Executive Committee of our Board of Directors approved a relief option from the YMCA Retirement Fund.
+Per this option, with the pay period beginning on May 18, our Y will reduce our contribution to the YMCA Retirement Fund from 12% to 1% for all full-time employees.

 Can I apply for a hardship withdrawal or loan from my retirement savings?